NoclippyT/Scripts/README.md

-# I'm not responsible for whatever happens to whoever uses my scripts.
+# I'm not responsible for whoever uses my scripts.